scarfaace/tu-interdiscplinary-network-flows/transcription/README.md

 - the minimum size of an IP packet is 21 bytes (20 bytes for header and 1 byte of data),
 - the maximum size of an IP packet is 65 535 bytes

 Based on this information, we can provide a new transcription scheme.
 The printable characters in ASCII start with the character `!` (with decimal code 33) and ends at the character `~` (with decimal code 126).

 Therefore, we can use the character `!` as a character denoting 10ms pause in a communication and other characters can be used for denoting lengths of IP (or TCP) packets.
 We may try out a technique that will not longer distinguish between the communication directions (it is not even properly working now).
 Therefore, the direction if the packet will not longer be anyhow distinguished.

+---

+## Releases

+### v0.0.1
+- just ASCII characters ranging from the character `!` (dec code 33) to the character `~` (dec code 126),
+- `!` is used as character for representing 10ms gap,
+- therefore 93 characters are available for encoding packet length,
+    - we use 70 of them for encoding length <= 16 384
+    - and remaining 23 for encoding length > 16 384
+- no communication direction distinction